puritys/chromeSecureShell/README.md

 * https://download-chromium.appspot.com/
 * Legacy version of Chromium https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html

 If you do not believe this repo or your latest Google chrome version is not compatible with the extension.
-Another option is to install this extension on Chromium.
-Chromium is the anestor of Google chrome, it is a open source project created by Google and support most features of Google chrome.
+Another option is to install this extension on the Chromium.
+Chromium is the ancestor of Google chrome, it is a open source project created by Google and support most features of Google chrome.

 # 安裝方式